-I'm a photographer and enjoy playing squash and travelling.
-I have explored over 30 countries.
+Dr. Dey is a photographer and enjoys playing squash.
+He also enjoys traveling and has explored over 30 countries.

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.